Wet your hands with clean, running water (warm or cold), turn off the tap, and apply soap.

 After touching garbage

-Source: ZDnet (Note: Click through to the article to also see what NOT to use.)
+Source: CNET (Note: Click through to the article to also see what NOT to use.)

 Microfiber cloth: To reduce the risk of scratching your screen, use a damp microfiber cloth rather than paper towels.
 The cloth won't kill bacteria but will shift it away from your mobile device.